PeterJC98/Project_3/README.md

 ![](Images/Wall_St_3.jpg)

+##How to use
+run the following command in gitbash at file location: streamlit run screener_peter.py

 ## Purpose
 The idea of this project is to develop a tool that helps the decision making process in entering and exiting a stock or ETF/index through technical, sentiment and fundamental analysis indicators.
 The main focus is on the Dow Jones Industrial index using a momentum indicator to signal entry or exit levels in the market and a screener that indentifies stocks listed in the index that may outperform the market based on a fundamental matrix.
 We aim to identify stocks in the underlying index that are potentially forming a turning point where they are more likely to move in a bullish direction.
 We have overlayed the list of stocks with additional indicators to support decision making such as,